piyush497/agentic-stock-analyser/pythen-agent-client/HowToRunOnProduction.md

 - Open your browser to: http://127.0.0.1:8000/

 ## Notes
-> The LangChain logic is isolated, making it easy to test or swap out the agent without touching the web server.
+> The LangChain Agent logic is isolated, making it easy to test or swap out the agent without touching the web server.
 The web server clearly handles just the request/response cycle.
-Do you want to modify any of the agent's instructions now that the files are separated?

 ## Dependencies